STRUCTURAL DISSOICIATION

 But what I do have a lot of opinions on is the theory itself, and how it is used.

-I was told in therapy that my therapist only wanted to talk to the “main-me” – the ANP (apparently Normal Person) – that felt insulting on so many levels.
+I was told in therapy that she (my therapist) only wanted to talk to the “main-me” – the ANP (apparently Normal Person) – that felt insulting on so many levels.
 Firstly – apparently??
-It sounds like the person (me) is abnormal – I just appear normal.
-Secondly – and more importantly – if a part of me initiates taking the whole of me to therapy to process trauma – and is refused a voice – how on earth is that going to be understood, by me?
-And to come to therapy and be told you are not only “just an emotional part” but also that the therapist then does not want to talk to you??
+It sounds like the person (me) is abnormal – that I just appear to be normal and that I just appear to be a person.
+Secondly, and more importantly, if a part of me initiates taking the whole of me to therapy to process trauma – and is refused a voice – how on earth is that going to be understood, by me?
+And how do you think it felt to me, to come to therapy and be told I am not only “just an emotional part” but also that the therapist then does not want to talk to me??

 I also wanted to be addressed where I was at – however/whomever of us turned up in therapy.
 And I did not feel okay with being called a part – or an emotional part.
 And I did not feel okay with being presented the second or third session with the idea of “integrating”.